University of Miami: Accreditations

-Admissions
+Undergraduate admissions

-Undergraduate
+Admission to the University of Miami is highly competitive, and, among Florida's 171 universities and colleges, the most selective.
+As of fall 2024, 37% of incoming freshman graduated in the top 5% of their class and 58% graduated in the top 10%.

-Admission to the University of Miami is highly competitive and ranked as the most selective and competitive of all of Florida's 171 universities and colleges.
-For the Class of 2025 (enrolled fall 2021), UMiami received 42,244 applications and accepted 12,036 (28.5%).
-Of those accepted, 2,766 enrolled, a yield rate (the percentage of accepted students who choose to attend the university) of 23.0%.
+For the Class of 2027, enrolled in fall 2023, the University of Miami received 48,286 applications and accepted 8,940, or 18.5% of its applicants.
+Of those accepted, 2,328 enrolled for a yield rate, or percentage of accepted students who choose to attend the university, of 26.0%.

-The enrolled first-year class of 2025 had the following standardized test scores: the middle 50% range (25th percentile-75th percentile) of SAT scores was 1310-1450, while the middle 50% range of ACT scores was 30-33.
+Among the Class of 2028 enrolled as of fall 2024, the mean SAT score was 1400 and the mean ACT score was 31.
+The average GPA was 3.8 on a 4.0 scale.

 The University of Miami attracts students from around the world and nation.
-As of 2019, 23 percent of University of Miami undergraduates were from the Miami metropolitan area, 10 percent were from other parts of Florida, 51 percent were from other U.S. states, and 15 percent were international students.
-Among graduate students, 42 percent were from the Greater Miami area, 11 percent were from other parts of Florida, 28 percent were from other U.S. states, and 19 percent were international students.
+As of 2024, 18 percent of University of Miami undergraduates were from the Miami metropolitan area, 10 percent were from other parts of Florida, 65 percent were from other U.S. states, and seven percent were international students from outside the United States.
+Among graduate students, 38 percent were from the Miami metropolitan area, 13 percent were from other parts of Florida, 31 percent were from other U.S. states, and 17 percent were international students.
 As of November 2020, the University of Miami ranks eleventh nationally in combined diversity across racial, geographic, gender and age factors.

-UMiami's freshman retention rate is 93%, with 84% going on to graduate within six years.
+The University of Miami's freshman retention rate is 93%, with 84% going on to graduate within six years.
 As of 2015, the university reported that 73 percent of undergraduates graduated within four years, 82 percent graduated within five years, and 84 percent graduated within six years.
 Male student athletes and female student athletes have graduation rates of 56 percent and 67 percent, respectively, within six years.

 Organization

 The University of Miami is managed by a board of trustees that includes 48 elected members, three alumni representatives, 23 senior members, four national members, six ex officio members, 14 emeriti members, and one student representative.
 Ex officio members, who serve by virtue of their positions in the university, include the university's current president, the president and immediate past president of the university's citizens board, and the president, president-elect, and immediate past president of the university's alumni association.
 Since 1982, the board has developed eleven visiting committees, which include both trustees and outside experts to assist in overseeing the university's 12 academic units.

-As of 2015, University of Miami president Julio Frenk, who also serves as the university's chief executive officer, was paid $1.14 million annually.
 Each of the University of Miami's 12 schools and colleges within the university is managed by a dean.